 - Concentrate on Teaching & Research Aptitude: Paper 1 tests these abilities, so keep practicing multiple-choice questions on a regular basis.

-- Prepare Subject-Specific Topics: Paper 2 is subject-specific; make sure to prepare necessary concepts properly.
+- Prepare Subject-Specific Topics: Paper 2 is subject-specific; make sure to prepare the necessary concepts properly.

 - Practice Online Resources: Enroll in online courses, watch video lectures, and read online material.